kw-lee/kw-lee/README.md

 I have been studying all topics related to Bayesian statistics, such as Bayesian computation and asymptotic properties.
 I love studying with a computer as well as pencel and paper!

-I enjoy swimming, photography, and programming (especially web and IoT, which is far from my major 😄).
+I enjoy swimming, photography, and programming (especially web and tweak for my devices, which is far from my major 😄).